ki4jgt/Book-of-the-Damned/README.md

 # The Solitudes

 1. Your brokenness isn't a sign of being broken, but of a healthy mind reacting to unhealthy circumstances.
+2. Sin is action; not thought.
-2. There's no shame in failure; it's part of the journey.
+3. There's no shame in failure; it's part of the journey.
-3. You are not lost; you're right here, in this moment.
+4. You are not lost; you're right here, in this moment.
 Breathe.
-4. In a universe of lies, Truth quickly becomes apparent.
+5. In a universe of lies, Truth quickly becomes apparent.
-5. Your voice, mind, and the Truth are your strongest weapons.
+6. Your voice, mind, and the Truth are your strongest weapons.
-6. A lie can run circles around the Truth, but can never change it.
+7. A lie can run circles around the Truth, but can never change it.
-7. The difference between lie and fantasy is that while lie seeks destruction, fantasy seeks survival.
+8. The difference between lie and fantasy is that while lie seeks destruction, fantasy seeks survival.
-8. To whom much is given, much is required; it is the responsibility of the strong to protect the weak.
+9. To whom much is given, much is required; it is the responsibility of the strong to protect the weak.
 All are Truth.
-9. Ownership is an illusion: You're born with nothing; you die with nothing.
+10. Ownership is an illusion: You're born with nothing; you die with nothing.
 Truth lends itself to your care as you lend yourself to its.
-10. The King is nothing without his subjects; The subjects are defenseless without their king.
+11. The King is nothing without his subjects; The subjects are defenseless without their king.
 Each part equally serves the whole.
-11. All things around you, being Truth, have consciousness, because you, being Truth, have consciousness.
+12. All things around you, being Truth, have consciousness, because you, being Truth, have consciousness.
-12. The worst atrocities are committed by people looking to help; If you can't put yourself in someone else's shoes, you don't know what they truly want or need.
+13. The worst atrocities are committed by people looking to help; If you can't put yourself in someone else's shoes, you don't know what they truly want or need.
-13. What you do not reconcile, you pass on; commune with your heart.
+14. What you do not reconcile, you pass on; commune with your heart.
-14. Prepare your children for a world without you.
+15. Prepare your children for a world without you.
-15. Pointing your finger at others leaves 3 more pointed back at yourself.
+16. Pointing your finger at others leaves 3 more pointed back at yourself.
-16. There's always someone better than you.
+17. There's always someone better than you.
-17. Any man who claims to speak for the Truth is a liar; and all liars speak Truth.
+18. Any man who claims to speak for the Truth is a liar; and all liars speak Truth.
-18. The Lie says, "Truth doesn't exist."
+19. The Lie says, "Truth doesn't exist."
 When confronted, it claims to always have been.
 The Lie is just as old as the Truth -- it is Truth.
 But it is also the Lie.
-19. The Lie is its own undoing.
+20. The Lie is its own undoing.
-20. No matter how much you fight, Truth always emerges.
+21. No matter how much you fight, Truth always emerges.
-21. You shall know Truth by its ring.
+22. You shall know Truth by its ring.
-22. The past forms the present; the future shapes the past.
+23. The past forms the present; the future shapes the past.
 All is Truth.
-23. A fair trade comes at a loss to both sides: A trader values what they're getting more than what they're losing.
+24. A fair trade comes at a loss to both sides: A trader values what they're getting more than what they're losing.
-24. Apologize for your transgressions against others and make appropriate restitutions at your loss.
+25. Apologize for your transgressions against others and make appropriate restitutions at your loss.
-25. This path is for you alone; it is yours to follow, and yours to abandon.
+26. This path is for you alone; it is yours to follow, and yours to abandon.
-26. This text is words.
+27. This text is words.
 It accomplishes nothing without the heart.
-27. Take responsibility for the world around you.
-If not you, then who?
+28. Take responsibility for the world around you.
+If not you, then whom?
-28. The weight of the entire multiverse bears down on you.
+29. The weight of the entire multiverse bears down on you.
 You're asserting equally as much in return by your existence alone.
 The multiverse is what it is because of you.
-29. All things, being Truth, are equal in power and weakness.
+30. All things, being Truth, are equal in power and weakness.
 Person, place, thing, thought, group, or idea.
 None has anymore Truth than the other.
 Figure out how to use yours.
-30. Because of obstruction, every weakness has an equal and opposite strength.
+31. Because of obstruction, every weakness has an equal and opposite strength.
 Every strength has an equal and opposite weakness.
-31. There is power in weakness.
+32. There is power in weakness.
-32. Cruelty is the heart crying out for Truth, while the Lie beats it relentlessly for doing so.
+33. Cruelty is the heart crying out for Truth, while the Lie beats it relentlessly for doing so.
 That's how the Lie passes from thing to thing.
 It convinces Truth it isn't real.
-33. Cruelty is the refuge of the weak and feeble minded.
+34. Cruelty is the refuge of the weak and feeble minded.
 Unable to fend for themselves, they resort to grandstanding.
-34. Criticism is the expectation of betterment.
+35. Criticism is the expectation of betterment.
 And to what end?
-35. The measure of the sincerity of your words directly correlates to the implications you perceive surrounding them.
+36. The measure of the sincerity of your words directly correlates to the implications you perceive surrounding them.
-36. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
+37. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
-37. Anyone wanting to defeat the Lie should listen to what it says.
+38. Anyone wanting to defeat the Lie should listen to what it says.
-38. Be mindful of the food you eat.
+39. Be mindful of the food you eat.
-39. Truth manifests in each of us our own gifts.
+40. Truth manifests in each of us our own gifts.
-40. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
+41. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
-41. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
+42. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
-42. Do not make promises or swear oaths.
+43. Do not make promises or swear oaths.
 Let others see the integrity of your words through your actions.
-43. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
+44. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
-44. Evil justifies its actions as necessary.
+45. Evil justifies its actions as necessary.
-45. Truth is beyond numbering, tribal markings, logic, or rankings.
+46. Truth is beyond numbering, tribal markings, logic, or rankings.
-46. Truth has neither will nor intent; all  is its nature.
+47. Truth has neither will nor intent; all  is its nature.
-47. Why share something if it can't be used?
+48. Why share something if it can't be used?
-48. Competition breeds innovation; it also breeds cheating.
+49. Competition breeds innovation; it also breeds cheating.
-49. The louder Truth speaks, the less people want to listen.
+50. The louder Truth speaks, the less people want to listen.
-50. Listen.
+51. Listen.
-51. Truth is foolish.
+52. Truth is foolish.
-52. No two words carry the same meaning.
+53. No two words carry the same meaning.
-53. Truth is with you in your suffering.
+54. Truth is with you in your suffering.
-54. A man who is scared of himself will be scared of others.
+55. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-55. Learn to heal yourself from those whom life has broken.
+56. Learn to heal yourself from those whom life has broken.
-56. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+57. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-57. There is a time for superficialities, but true awareness lies deep below the surface.
+58. There is a time for superficialities, but true awareness lies deep below the surface.
-58. Advancement is not permission to disregard growth.
+59. Advancement is not permission to disregard growth.
-59. Educate yourself.
+60. Educate yourself.
-60. If duress is your only motivator, then you will always require it.
+61. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-61. It is possible to commit no mistakes and still lose.
+62. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-62. It doesn't go away just because you refuse to see it.
+63. It doesn't go away just because you refuse to see it.
-63. Get up and do it again.
+64. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.